LinCompbio/SCORCH2/README.md

 ### Running on private data

-You may change the code on `sc2_evaluation.py` and create customized results, and in the future SC2 will be available on the Lab server as a common service.
+You may change the code on `sc2_evaluation.py` and create customized results, and in the future SC2 will be available on the Lab server as a common service to the community.

 ### Issue report